WISDOM FOR LIVING DEVOTIONAL

 He knows he is accepted in the Beloved (Ephesians 1:6), not on the basis of performance or achievement, the size of church or ministry, the popularity or acceptance by people, the number of services held on Sunday, or the budget of ministry or church, etc. “Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.
 And everyone who has this hope in Him purifies himself, just as He is pure” (1 John 3:2-3 New King James Version).

 When a Christian or a Christian in leadership knows who he is, he will have self-worth; he won’t go about looking for people’s approval or get worried by people’s disapproval or low estimation of him.
-We see this example in the LORD Jesus Christ during His earthly ministry.
-In John 5:41-43, Jesus said, “Your approval or disapproval means nothing to me, because I know you don’t have God’s love within you.
-For I have come to you representing my Father, and you refuse to welcome me, even though you readily accept others who represent only themselves” (New Living Translation).
+We see this example in the Lord Jesus Christ during His earthly ministry.
+In John 5:41-43, Jesus said, “Your approval or disapproval means nothing to me, for as I know so well, you don’t have God’s love within you.
+I know, because I have come to you representing my Father and you refuse to welcome me, though you readily enough receive those who aren’t sent from him, but represent only themselves!”
+(The Living Bible).

 Do you know who you are?
 Don’t let failure or success define you.
 Know who you are in God.
 Let your self-worth be rooted in God’s love for you, not in your material possessions.
 Your valuables don’t determine your true value.
 Call yourself what God calls you.
 If you’re born again, you are, among other things,